-Sealed bids for the construction of the approximately and all work shown in the contract documents will be received on behalf of the Seed Academy Lake Cumberland Regional AgriTech Center for the Russell Co.
-Industrial Development Authority, Jamestown, KY, will be received in the DUO Broadband Headquarters, 2150 S. Main St., Jamestown, KY 42629, (270) 343-3131, until 2:00 P.M., Central time, June 20th, 2023 and then at said office will be publicly opened and read aloud at the 2:00 P.M., Central time, June 20th, 2023.
+Sealed bids for the construction of all work shown in the contract documents will be received on behalf of the Seed Academy Lake Cumberland Regional AgriTech Center for the Russell Co.
+Industrial Development Authority, Jamestown, KY, will be received in the DUO Broadband Headquarters, 2150 S. Main St., Jamestown, KY 42629, (270) 343-3131, until 2:00 P.M., Central time, August 22, 2024 and then at said office will be publicly opened and read aloud at the 2:00 P.M., Central time, August 22, 2024.
 Faxed or electronic bids will not be accepted.

-The CONTRACT DOCUMENTS may be reviewed at the following locations:

-MSE Web Site: mselex.com under Bid Opportunities.
+The CONTRACT DOCUMENTS may be reviewed at the following locations: MSE Web Site: mselex.com under Bid Opportunities.